Uttamb7/Portfolio/README.md

 # Uttam Bhattarai | Software Engineering Portfolio

-A dependency-free, recruiter-focused portfolio built with semantic HTML, modern CSS, and a few lines of JavaScript.
+My Portfolio built with semantic HTML, modern CSS, and a few lines of JavaScript.

 ## Preview